jkraemr/music-movies-api/README.md

 * Allow existing users to deregister

 ## Who is the Music Movies API for?
-* Frontend developers who will work on the client-side component of the **MyMusicMovies** web application using REACT
+* Frontend developers who will work on the client-side component of the **MyMusicMovies** web application using React or Angular.
 * Movie enthusiasts who enjoy gaining further insights into a variety different music movies

 ## Built with
-The **MyMusicMovies** web application is built using the MERN stack:
+The **MyMusicMovies** web application is built using the MERN or MEAN stack:
 * MongoDB
 * Express.js
-* React.js
+* React.js (MERN) or Angular.js (MEAN)
 * Node.js

 ### Technical Specifications